The Luminaries: Plot

 Lydia Wells, Crosbie Wells' widow and Carver's mistress, announces that she plans to hold a séance to contact the ghost of Emery Staines.
 As an assistant, she hires Wetherell, who has recently given up prostitution, having paid off her debt to Edgar Clinch.
 Lydia claims to have befriended Wetherell when she first arrived in Dunedin, but keeps her under a tight watch and does not allow her out without supervision.
 Sook Yongsheng, Wetherell's opium dealer and friend, goes to visit her, and recognises Lydia as Carver's mistress.
 Sook had sworn revenge on Carver years earlier for murdering his father, and he will not rest until Carver is dead.
 Lydia insists that Sook attend the séance, where instead of channelling Staines, she speaks Cantonese and repeats Sook's promise to kill Carver many years before.
 After the séance, Sook goes to Carver's hotel to attempt to murder him.
 However, before he can execute his revenge, he is shot by George Shepard, the gaoler, in an act of revenge for his brother, whom Shepard believes was killed by Sook.

-On the very same night, Emery Staines appears in Crosbie Wells' cabin gravely wounded.
-Te Rau Tauwhare brings him back to town to get medical attention, where he is reunited with Anna Wetherell, who has also suffered some kind of injury.
-It is evident that the two of them have fallen in love.
-After they have recovered, Staines and Wetherell are charged with various crimes, and Moody agrees to act as their lawyer.
+On the very same night, Emery Staines appears in Crosbie Wells' cabin having been shot in the shoulder.
+Te Rau Tauwhare brings him back to town to get medical attention, where he is reunited with Anna Wetherell, who has mysteriously suffered a parallel injury.
+Upon removal of the bullet, Emery Staines is kept at the gaol-house with Anna Wetherell.
+Cowell Develin, observing the two facing each other as they sleep, concludes that they are lovers.

+At the beginning of Part Four, the novel abandons its linear narrative to recount Anna Wetherell’s first arrival in New Zealand in April of 1865.
+On the ship to New Zealand, Anna meets Staines for the first time (although he does not reveal his name) as he points to the mythical nature of the albatrosses flying overhead.

+Returning to the autumnal equinox, Staines and Wetherell are charged with various crimes, and Moody agrees to act as their lawyer.
 The trial reveals the truths behind the crimes; amongst other things, that Carver and Lydia plotted together to steal Crosbie Wells' gold, that Carver bought the Godspeed by blackmailing Lauderback, and that Carver killed Wells by drugging him with laudanum.
 After the trial is over, Staines is sentenced to nine months of hard labour and Wetherell is acquitted.
 Carver is taken to prison but on the way is found murdered.
 It is implied that the murder was committed by Te Rau Tauwhare, using a greenstone patu, as vengeance for his old friend Crosbie Wells.
 Walter Moody finally leaves Hokitika to begin to prospect for gold.